 Why Salary Calculators Give Different Results

-The biggest source of disagreement is the pension contribution procedure.
-There are three prevailing methodologies and each will give a different take-home pay on the same figures:
+The biggest source of disagreement is how pension contributions are handled.
+There are three methods, and each one produces a different take-home pay from the same gross salary:

 • Net pay scheme – The contribution is deducted from your gross pay before income tax is calculated.
-You receive the tax rebates on your full gross wage, taking that payment straight into your pension, while the government still deducts NI on the original gross figure.
+You get full tax relief automatically, but NI is still charged on the original gross figure.

 Case study: £35,000 with a 5% pension